Trump Tower Moscow Was Money Laundering Scheme For Cash Ripped Off From Kazakhstan Bank, New Lawsuit Alleges

-As controversy over the report by Russian investigation Special Counsel Robert Mueller, and the four page summary of Mueller’s report by Attorney General William Barr, continued to grip Washington D.C. and the media, new allegations linking the Donald Trump Moscow project to a massive money laundering operation appeared in a new lawsuit filed in the Southern District of New York, according to a report by Bloomberg News.
+As controversy over the report by Russian investigation Special Counsel Robert Mueller, and the four-page summary of Mueller’s report by Attorney General William Barr, continued to grip Washington D.C. and the media, new allegations linking the Donald Trump Moscow project to a massive money laundering operation appeared in a new lawsuit filed in the Southern District of New York, according to a report by Bloomberg News.

 The lawsuit — posted online by Forbes investigative reporter Richard Behar — says that longtime Trump business associate Felix Sater and former Trump Organization executive Daniel Ridloff ran a criminal conspiracy to “launder and conceal at least $440 million” stolen from BTA Bank, which was once among the largest financial institutions in Kazakhstan.

-The lawsuit says that Sater conspired to launder the stolen funds with Kazakh businessman Ilyas Khrapunov, who last year was fined $500 million by the United Kingdom court for aiding his father-in-law, Mukhtar Ablyazov in the massive fraud scheme, according to The Diplomat.
+The lawsuit states that Sater conspired to launder the stolen funds with Kazakh businessman Ilyas Khrapunov, who last year was fined $500 million by the United Kingdom court for aiding his father-in-law, Mukhtar Ablyazov, in the massive fraud scheme, according to The Diplomat.

 Though the lawsuit does not claim that Trump himself knew about the alleged Sater-Khrapunov money laundering scheme, the court filing does state, “Sater not only met with Ilyas Khrapunov in Trump Tower to discuss laundering the stolen funds, but he also personally arranged meetings between Ilyas and Donald J. Trump to discuss possible investments.”